Showcase building in Russia's Chechnya engulfed in flames

-GROZNY, Russia (Reuters) - A 45-storey building in the middle of Grozny meant to showcase the regeneration of the capital of Russia’s Chechnya region after years of civil war was engulfed in flames on Wednesday.
+GROZNY, Russia, April 3 (Reuters) - A 45-storey building in the middle of Grozny meant to showcase the regeneration of the capital of Russia’s Chechnya region after years of civil war was engulfed in flames on Wednesday.

 Dozens of fire crews battled for hours to extinguish the fire that spread quickly through the newly built and vacant building - the highest in the city that was once a byword for destruction and chaos during two wars in the 1990s.